+Case laws

-Case laws Facts Decision Lilly White Vs. Mannuswamy Plaintiff delivered some clothes to drycleaner for which she received a laundry receipt containing a condition that in case of loss, customer would be entitled to claim 15% of the market price of value of the article, Plaintiff lost her new saree. unreasonable and Plaintiff was entitled to recover full value of the saree from the drycleaner.
-The receipt carries special conditions and are to be treated as having been duly communicated to the when put in course of transmission to the Proposer
+White Vs. Mannuswamy dryc she rece a c case wou to c mar of ti ntiff delivered e clothes to cleaner for which received a laundry ipt containing ondition that in of loss, customer ld be entitled claim 15% of the ket price of value he article, Plaintiff her new saree.
+Held, the terms were unreasonable and Plaintiff was entitled to recover full value of the saree from the drycleaner.
+The receipt carries special conditions and are to be treated as having been duly communicated to the customer and therein a tacit acceptance of these conditions is implied by the customer's acceptance of the receipt --- -- --- when put in course of transmission to the Proposer